 Stop Fearing Failure

 I challenge you to stop being afraid of taking a step.
 Stop being afraid of doing something because you might fail.
 Ask yourself am I not doing whatever it is because I am afraid that I will fail?
 Really look at how you view failure.
 Have you attached failure to something that isn’t true such as feeling not worthy if you fail?
 Maybe you feel not capable or not lovable.
-If you’re not failing, you’re not trying and if you’re not trying you don’t get a change.
+If you’re not failing, you’re not trying, and if you’re not trying you don’t get a chance.